Do you like challenges?

 - Energizing you YEY

 About 40% of the energy used during a shower is to heat the water.
 In a year, you can save up to 86$ showering with cold water.
-I’m so in for that.

 If you want to give this a try but you hate cold showers – I feel your pain –, try spending less time in the shower than you usually would.
-Which is also an eco-friendly move.
+Which is another eco-friendly move.
+Spending 1 minute less in the shower can save 23kg CO2 and 10$ a year per person.

 3. Pay attention to the stand by light in your electronics